Romain/romain/README.md

 I am an experienced web developer.

 I founded a [webdevelopment company](https://www.bobbydigital.io/en) in 2012 that I am still running.\
-I have also been the co-founder and CTO of @strimeapp.
+I have also been the co-founder and CTO of [Strime](https://github.com/strimeapp/).

 I am really versed into PHP (Symfony, Laravel...), Javascript, NodeJs/ExpressJs, React and Angular.